Investigating PC deemed Gracie Spinks killer Michael Sellars “low risk”, inquest hears

 After speaking with Sellars, who worryingly said he was “in a relationship” with Gracie, Officer Parker warned him he would be arrested if he contacted former colleague Gracie again he would be arrested.

-Most of his former victims worked with him at Derbyshire e-commerce firm Xbite and resigned due to his unwanted attentions.

-However today (Thursday) PC Parker described how she had not requested further information about predatory Sellars’ previous harassment of Xbite staff as she did not deem it “proportionate”.
+However PC Parker described how she had not requested further information about Sellars’ previous harassment of Xbite staff as she did not deem it “proportionate”.

 She told the call centre worker that Sellars was getting “weirder and weirder”, asking colleagues what she was posting on social media, who she was meeting and why she would not talk to him.